Kirstenml/SoHoT/README.md

   <img src="sohot.png" alt="drawing" width="400"/>
 </p>

-This repository contains a new predictive base learner Soft Hoeffding Tree (SoHoT) for large data streams.
+This repository contains a new predictive base learner Soft Hoeffding Tree (SoHoT) for large and drifting data streams.
+A SoHoT combines the extensibility and transparency of Hoeffding trees with the differentiability of soft trees.
 A new gating function is used to regulate the balance between transparent and soft routing in a SoHoT, which is essentially a trade-off between transparency and performance.
-SoHoT can be used in an ensemble layer due to its differentiability.
+SoHoT can be used in a neural network due to its differentiability.